sferlix/frankAllSkyCam/README.md

 /home/pi/frankAllSkyCam/img
 /home/pi/frankAllSkyCam/log
 /home/pi/frankAllSkyCam/sqm
+/home/pi/frankAllSkyCam/png
 ```

-and will generate a couple of files:
+and will generate some files:

 ```
 /home/pi/frankAllSkyCam/config.txt
 /home/pi/frankAllSkyCam/index.html
-/home/pi/frankAllSkyCam/logo.png
-/home/pi/frankAllSkyCam/compass.png
-/home/pi/frankAllSkyCam/moon.png
 ```
 config.txt contains your preferences.

-moon.png is used to show the moon-phase as picture on the allsky image.

-logo.png and compass.png are self explicatory and you may sobstitute it with your favourite logo and compass.
+The png folder will contain some image files that you may personalize (e.g., logo and compass), together with other png files such as moon and planets.

 Now you just need to configure your preferences.
 See below.